nishant-19041/nishant-19041/README.md

 ### Welcome to my 💥 repository 💥

 **Let's have a look on my Personal Stuffs :-**
-- 🔭 I’m currently learning Competitive Programming.
+- Currently pursuing a Bachelor of Technology in School of Mathematics and Computer Science at IIT Goa.
+- Improving my coding and Problem-Solving skills.
-- 👯 I’m looking to collaborate on open source AI/ML Projects.
+- I’m looking to collaborate on open source AI/ML Projects.
-- 🤔 I like data Insights and looking for one to help me in exploring.
+- I like data Insights and looking for one to help me in exploring.
+- I can utilize my skills and acquire professional knowledge while being resourceful, innovative, and flexible.
+- I have the ability to learn quickly also can adapt easily to any environment.
-- 🎓 I believe in learn-Teach-Learn.
+- I believe in learn-Teach-Learn.

 [![Nishant's github stats](https://github-readme-stats.vercel.app/api?username=nishant-19041)](https://github.com/nishant-19041/github-readme-stats)